Trademark Productions Master Terms & Conditions of Services

 Custom software development is defined as any custom coding, integrations, and/or interactions with third-party software.
 This is typically an integration or custom-developed software to achieve a set of pre-defined goals and objectives for the Client, as opposed to a public-facing website.
 This service is subject to the same terms as those defined in Schedule A – Website Development and Design Services.
 In addition:

-In most cases, and at TM’s discretion, prior to engagement in this type of project, TM will require that the specifics of the software and these integrations be defined in a software scope document prior to development.
-The development of this software scope is traditionally undertaken over a period of time and involves several meetings with the client, research, planning, and ultimately agreement between TM and the Client about how the custom web software will be built and how it will function.
+In most cases, and at PA’s discretion, prior to engagement in this type of project, PA will require that the specifics of the software and these integrations be defined in a software scope document prior to development.
+The development of this software scope is traditionally undertaken over a period of time and involves several meetings with the client, research, planning, and ultimately agreement between PA and the Client about how the custom web software will be built and how it will function.

-In some cases, and primarily with smaller development projects, TM reserves the right to receive details of a custom software development from their Client in the form of email or other written form.
-Submission of these details by the Client and acceptance of those details by TM holds the same purpose and intent as a software scope acceptance.
-As such, the deliverables defined therein will be estimated and treated as the fully inclusive request for services and the details of the developments to be performed.
+In some cases, and primarily with smaller development projects, PA reserves the right to receive details of custom software development from their Client in the form of email or other written form.
+Submission of these details by the Client and acceptance of those details by PA holds the same purpose and intent as a software scope acceptance.
+As such, the deliverables defined therein will be estimated and treated as a fully inclusive request for services and the details of the developments to be performed.

 In the event that the requirements change from the approved software scope, those items will be treated as Change Work Orders and be estimated as project changes.